earth-insights/SegEarth-R2/README.md

 <br>

 - 05/24/2026: The code is released!
-- 05/23/2026：LaSeRS dataset is released on [HuggingFace](https://huggingface.co/datasets/earth-insights/LaSeRS)
+- 05/23/2026: LaSeRS dataset is released on [HuggingFace](https://huggingface.co/datasets/earth-insights/LaSeRS)

 ## 🔧 Usage：